The Story of Mama Taku’s Butters

 I didn't put much thought into this until I arrived in New Zealand at 12 years old.
-Suddenly I was the only black person in my school, with hair that defied gravity and a number of other distinctive features.
-This otherness triggered in me a deep introspection into my identity and what I had learned about who I was.
+Suddenly I was the only black person in my school, with afro hair and a number of other distinctive features.
+My otherness triggered a deep introspection within me about who I was.

 My hair was a big part of this inquiry.
-I realized, I had not actually been taught anything about how to take care of my hair.
+I realized that I had not been taught how to take care of my hair.
 I had not learned to listen to its needs or nurture it in its expression.
-Rather, I was taught to be drill sergeant who forced my hair to comply at any cost, through either relaxing it, or endless protective styles - never allowing my hair to just breathe or be itself.
+Rather, I was taught to assume the role of drill sergeant who forced my hair to comply at any cost, by straightening it into submission, or hiding it with endless protective styles.

-At 22 I decided to stop the madness and cut it off.
+At 22 I decided to cut it all off and start again.